pbund/blog2/content/posts/2022-12-21-EEM-sync-nosync.md

 Router#
 ```

 Note the “sync yes” arguments added to the end of the “event cli...” command, which sets synchronous mode.
 (I also used a caret in front of the word “show” to only match lines beginning with “show alias”).
-To execute the original show alias command afterwards, you need the `set _exit_status "1"`  command.
+To execute the original show alias command afterwards, you need the `set _exit_status “1”` command.
 Setting it to 1 executes the command.
 If you don’t set this variable, or set it to 0, then the command is skipped.

 ### Asynchronous mode (“sync no”)

-This will run the applet and the matched CLI command independently (asynchronously) of each other.
-In async mode, you are required to specify the skip parameter to indicate whether to execute the original CLI command.
-Assuming “skip no” is used, in my testing the CLI command was always executed first, then the EEM applet:
+In async mode, you are required to add specify the skip parameter to indicate whether to execute the original CLI command in addition to your applet.
+If “skip no” is used, then both the applet and the matched CLI command will run independently (asynchronously) of each other.
+However, in my testing the CLI command was always executed first, then the EEM applet:

 ```
 Router#conf t